-Overall rating for this service ring for this service Requires Improvement Is the service safe?
+Overall rating for this service Requires Improvement • Is the service safe?
 Requires Improvement Is the service effective?
 Requires Improvement Is the service caring?
 Requires Improvement Is the service responsive?
 Requires Improvement Is the service well-led?
-Inadequate
+Inadequate •

 Summary of findings